AcalaNetwork/waffle-tutorials/hello-world/README.md

 ## Add a deploy script

 Finally let's add a script that deploys the example smart contract.
 To do this, we first have to add a `src` directory and place `deploy.ts` within it.
-We wil be using an additional setup script, that will give us the artifacts needed to connect to the network, so we need to add a `setup.ts` script to the `src` directory as well:
+We will be using an additional setup script, that will give us the artifacts needed to connect to the network, so we need to add a `setup.ts` script to the `src` directory as well: